Allen Coage: Judo career

 Coage began training in judo under Jerome Mackey after seeing a poster for Mackey's dojo on the New York City Subway, at the age of 15.
 He began his career in 1964 at the relatively late age of 22.
 After seven months as a white belt, he placed first in the Chicago Invitational tournament.
 Coage achieved a black belt in two and a half years and after five years was named a sandan.
 Coage practised a "classical" style, with his favored throws being the Ōuchi gari and the Tai otoshi.
 Coage also studied judo and Tomiki Aikido under Kastuo Watanabe who awarded him shodan in the latter.

 Coage won the Amateur Athletic Union judo championship (heavyweight class) in 1966, 1968, 1969, 1970, and 1975, as well as winning the open division in 1970.
 He also competed in the Pan American Games, winning gold medals in the heavyweight class in 1967 and 1975.

 In 1970, Coage relocated to Japan for two years, where he studied at Nihon University, majoring and minoring in judo.
 In 1972, Coage suffered a severe knee injury during an Olympic Trials bout with Jimmy Wooley, rendering him unable to compete in the 1972 Summer Olympics.

 Upon recovering, Coage began training for the 1976 Summer Olympics.
 Coage was initially excluded from the United States judo team until a class action lawsuit was filed against the United States Olympic Committee by the United States Judo Association.
 Coage ultimately won a bronze medal.
 His victory made him the first African American to win a solo Olympic Games medal in a sport other than boxing or track and field.

-Coage retired from competitive judo following the 1976 Summer Olympics due to frustrations around internal politics.
+Coage retired from competitive judo following the 1976 Summer Olympics because of frustrations with internal politics.
 He went on to hold a number of other jobs, including briefly working as a bodyguard for singer Aretha Franklin, before deciding to train as a professional wrestler.